gmacario/gmacario.github.io/_posts/2022-02-28-arneis-dev-cw08.md

 I also had a chance of talking with some of the LUG members, including [Silvia Grillo](https://www.facebook.com/silvia.grillo.10) (the [LEGO&reg; Ambassador](https://lan.lego.com/)) and [Lorenzo Brovia](https://www.facebook.com/ilbrovia) to whom I pitched the ARNEIS project and showed them the concept we have been working on.

-Silvia was really excited about the project and enthusiastically proposed us to showcase our MOC in one of the next events organized by [Piemonte Bricks LUG](https://www.facebook.com/piemontebricksLUG/) - more specifically:
+Silvia was really excited about the project and enthusiastically proposed us to showcase ARNEIS in one of the next events organized by [Piemonte Bricks LUG](https://www.facebook.com/piemontebricksLUG/) - more specifically:

 - [Villaggio Leumann in Bricks 2022](https://github.com/B-AROL-O/ARNEIS/issues/208)
 - [San Mauro Brick Show 2022](https://github.com/B-AROL-O/ARNEIS/issues/130)